Tinahan789/Data-Mining-Election-Tweets/README.md

 # Data-Mining-Election-Tweets

-There are two data sets:
+There are two data sets used:

 election.csv (historical data) and etweets.csv (new data)

+Both are too large to be included in the github repository.

 Abstract: